safesploitOrg/monoblockchain/README.md

   <b>Distributed P2P Network Being Attacked</b>
 </p>

 However, for the example above, seven nodes maintain an independent version of the ledger.
-Moreover, while the attacker has successfully modified blocks and forged the ledger to reflect an action which did not take place cryptographically of a single node, the attacker only makes up 14% of the distributed P2P network.
+Moreover, while the attacker has successfully modify blocks and forged the ledger cryptographically to reflect an action which did not take place.
+However, the attack did this for a single node.
+Hence, the attacker only makes up 14% of the distributed P2P network.
 For the attacker to successfully perform their attack, they must control 51% or more of the network's nodes.

 See, [51% attack](https://www.investopedia.com/terms/1/51-attack.asp#:~:text=A%2051%25%20attack%20is%20an,other%20miners%20from%20completing%20blocks.).